toshi0383/RxSmartThrottle/README.md

 With the parameters above,

 - throttle interval increases exponentially (1, 2, 4, 8...),
-- until the `until`'s next event.
+- until the `resetWhen`'s next event.

-After `until`, throttle interval is reset to 0 (meaning that next `source`'s event will be forwarded immediately)
+After `resetWhen`, throttle interval is reset to 0 (meaning that next `source`'s event will be forwarded immediately)

 # Install
 Copy paste source file to your project for now. 👌